'Clearly emerging' that COVID-19 is different from SARS, more similarities to H1N1: Lawrence Wong

 "But this is a fast-changing situation.
 We are getting new information every day and we are learning more about the virus every day," he said.

-"We will also reassess and update our strategies to deal with this evolving situation," the minister added.
+"We will also reassess and update our strategies to deal with this evolving situation."